rsnodgrass/ical-event-homeassistant/custom_components/ip2sl/README.md

-# IP2SL for Home Assistant
+# IP-to-Serial (IP2SL) Remote for Home Assistant

 ***NOT IMPLEMENTED; THIS IS JUST A THOUGHT EXPERIMENT AT THIS POINT***

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Exposes a very basic [Remote](https://www.home-assistant.io/components/#remote) interface in Home Assistant for one-way sending of commands to a serial connected device.
+Exposes a very basic [Remote](https://www.home-assistant.io/components/#remote) interface in Home Assistant for one-way sending of commands to serial devices connected via the IP-to-Serial (IP2SL) protocol.
 No bi-directional communication or response from remote commands is supported.

 This is handy, but not a subsitute for a real well defined set of Home Assistant interfaces to control a given device.
 I’m not really convinced that a completely generic IP2SL interface fro